Specialist lime mortar repointing - Oxfordshire.

 For beautifully textured natural stone and brickwork to retain its lasting appearance it needs a quality natural mortar to keep nature at bay.

 I specialise in the restoration of high-end stone and antique brick properties

 To see how I get the best results go to:

-In direct contrast, cement is neither flexible nor porous and traps moisture in a wall.
-The imprisoned moisture results in rising damp and rotten stone.
+In direct contrast, Ordinary Portland Cement is neither flexible nor porous and traps moisture in a wall.
+The result of imprisoned moisture is rising damp and rotten stone.

-In the case of repointing, newly mortared joints walls should be brush finished and not trowel finished.
-This technique makes the grains uniform and creates a protective calcination coat which weatherproofs the mortar until completely hard which takes about a year.
+In the case of repointing, newly mortared joints often need to be brush finished and not trowel finished.
+This technique makes the grains uniform and creates a protective coat which weatherproofs the mortar until completely hard which takes about a year.

-A rustic artisan finish is the end result but this cannot be achieved without the appropriate tools.
+A top-end result cannot be achieved without the appropriate tools.
 I have many of these specially made and my array includes hand-cast axes with which to dress stone in addition to specifically adapted trowels which facilitate work on non-standard joints.